-SOURCE: Kaiser Family Foundation analysis based on 2015 Medicaid eligibility levels and 2015 Current Population Survey.
+SOURCE: Kaiser Family Foundation analysis based on 2015 Medicaid eligibility levels updated to reflect state Medicaid expansion decisions as of January 2016 and 2015 Current Population Survey data.

 Methods

 This analysis uses data from the 2015 Current Population Survey (CPS) Annual Social and Economic Supplement (ASEC).
 The CPS ASEC provides socioeconomic and demographic information for the United Sates population and specific subpopulations.
 Importantly, the CPS ASEC provides detailed data on families and households, which we use to determine income for ACA eligibility purposes.